Back

 const webhook = "[INSERT WEBHOOK URL]"; // You can set your URL here

 Once Zapier catches the Webhook, add a step to find the record in Airtable using the incoming record ID.
-You can retrieve all associated fields (tool name, image, description, etc.) using a formula field likeRECORD_ID()
+Zapier will then be able to use that ID to locate all associated fields (tool name, image, description, etc.)

-Below are the Parameters we setup in Orshot Studio where we created our template, Step 1
+2. Below are the Parameters we setup in Orshot Studio where we created our template, mentioned in Step 1!

-All you have to do now is connect those with values from Airtable.
-For example, you can see that in the "Toolcategory" parameter i mapped the "Tool Category" variable from the Airtable record.
+3. All you have to do now is connect those with values from Airtable.
+For example, you can see that in the "Toolcategory" parameter we mapped the "Tool Category" variable from the Airtable record.

 I chose to route the finished results in Google Drive because its easier for me to share with others.
 However, you can save it to any database of your liking by choosing a different step in your automation.